janet-lang/janet/README.md

 <img src="https://raw.githubusercontent.com/janet-lang/janet/master/assets/janet-w200.png" alt="Janet logo" width=200 align="left">

-**Janet** is a functional and imperative programming language and bytecode interpreter.
-It is a Lisp-like language, but lists are replaced by other data structures (arrays, tables (hash table), struct (immutable hash table), tuples).
-The language also supports bridging to native code written in C, meta-programming with macros, and bytecode assembly.
+**Janet** is a dynamic language and bytecode interpreter for system scripting, expressive automation, and extending programs written in C or C++ with user scripting capabilities.

 There is a REPL for trying out the language, as well as the ability to run script files.
 This client program is separate from the core runtime, so